Use Cases

 Policy: Transaction Limits, Approvals, and Budget Caps

 The policy defines the authorization rules declaratively.
-The agent code never changes regardless of how complex the rules get.
+The authorization check stays at middleware regardless of how complex the rules get.
 Note the budget blocks: these are Veto's economic authorization feature, which tracks cumulative spend across multiple scopes (per-trade, daily, and weekly) without requiring any state management in your application code:

 name: trading-agent-production